Note: This article, originally from Linda Formichelli, has been updated with even more great advice.

 You could explain that: "'They don't make helmets that fit your gutters, so if you want them you'll need all new gutters.
 If you don't want to get new gutters and still want to keep them clean without the helmets, what we can do is clean the gutters out for you now, and come out every six months after this to keep them clear.
 Here are the costs associated with both.
 Which would you like to do?'
 Says Miller, 'That way you're moving them toward a solution.'"

 DON'T make the customer feel like a fool (even if it was their fault).

-In scenarios like the one above, it's incredibly tempting to remind the customer that the problem is entirely their fault.
-However, this would make the customer feel foolish—which would probably not result in a happy outcome for your company.
+In scenarios like the one above, it's incredibly tempting to tell the customer that the problem is their fault.
+However, this would make the customer feel foolish—which wouldn't result in a happy outcome for your company.